What Is FISMA?

 The assessment will examine your organization’s current information security system, and will provide you with a System Security Plan, Security Assessment Report, and a Plan of Action and Milestones.

-The I.S.
-Partners FISMA Seal of Excellence
+I.S.
+Partners Seal Of Approval

 The Federal Information Security Management Act of 2002 regulates federal information security, utilizing NIST Special Publication 800-37 as its compliance standard.
 The FISMA seal indicates certification and accreditation of the recipient’s System Security Plan, Security Assessment Report, and Plan of Action and Milestones.